Definition:

 Blood transfusion

 If transfusion support for symptomatic care is considered appropriate direct arrangements with local Medical Day Care / Ambulatory Care facility may be made.
-Please see Blood Transfusions and iron infusions page of Remedy.
+Please see Blood Transfusions and iron infusionspage of Remedy.

 Iron replacement

 If a patient has iron deficiency anaemia then consider iron replacement if required (while investigations of cause are completed).
-See the Iron Deficiency Anaemia page for details.
+See the Anaemia (Iron Deficiency) page for details.

 Referral should be made depending on initial investigations in primary care and likely underlying cause.